python-poetry/poetry/docs/docs/libraries.md

 ## Versioning

-While Poetry does not enforce any convention regardind package versioning, it **strongly** recommends to follow [semantic versioning](https://semver.org).
+While Poetry does not enforce any convention regarding package versioning, it **strongly** recommends to follow [semantic versioning](https://semver.org).

 This has many advantages for the end users and allows them to set appropriate